Protobuild/Protobuild.Docs/project_migration.rst

 to perform a few steps to convert your current C# projects into project definition files.

-If you haven't used Protobuild before, we recommend reading :doc:`getting_started` first so you can get acquainted with how Protobuild works first.
+If you haven't used Protobuild before, we recommend reading :doc:`getting_started_cmd` first so you can get acquainted with how Protobuild works first.

 If your project uses #ifdef's